- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 - Navigate to More Tools, then click on Clear Browsing History.

 - Click on Privacy and security from the left pane, then select the Clear browsing data option.

 - Click on the Time range tab and select All time from the list of options.

 - Now, decide what data you want to remove (preferably all of them) and then choose Clear data.

 - Restart Chrome and see if it now works faster than before.

 Another possible reason for a slow Chrome in Windows 11 is excess stored data.
-Chrome stores all your data including the sites you visit, cookies of websites, cached images, and files, etc.
+Chrome stores all your data, including the sites you visit, websites’ cookies, cached images, files, etc.

 These data levels can quickly add up, depending on how much time you spend browsing the Internet.

-Since Chrome has to load all the data at the time of starting, it can be slow.
-Consider deleting unwanted data and browsing history, so your Chrome loads faster.
+Since Chrome has to load all the data at startup, it can be slow.
+So, consider deleting unwanted data and browsing history so your Chrome loads faster.

 3. Use Chrome’s Task Manager